Stochastic Calculus for Pathwise Observables of Markov-Jump Processes: Unification of Diffusion and Jump Dynamics: Application of Stochastic Calculus to Thermodynamic Bounds

 then clearly $G(t), \mathcal{D}_t, \mathrm{var}\left(z_t\right)\geq 0$ for all $t\geq 0$.
 Therefore, if $G(t) - \mathcal{D}_t+ \frac{2}{t}\left[\mathrm{var}\left(z_t\right) - \mathrm{var}\left(z_0\right)\right]<0$, the inferred entropy production is negative.
 The fact that the quality factor may become negative, giving a lower bound on the total entropy production that is worse than the second law of thermodynamics, is not particularly appealing.
 However, the CB can be applied in situations where many established methods fail to infer entropy production.
 In the following we provide a simple four-state example where CB can be applied successfully but other methods fail.

 \textit{Example II:~4-State Toy model.---}Consider a four-state model $\{1, 2, 3, 4\}$ on a ring, see Fig.~\ref{fig:Models}e.
 The rates clockwise are unity and the counterclockwise rates are controlled by the parameter $\epsilon$.
 The steady-state distribution $p_i^\mathrm{s}=p=1/4$ is independent of $\epsilon$.
-Suppose that we can only distinguish between a pair of mesostates A and B it can only be distinguished whether the states are in either states 1 and 2 or states 3 and 4.
+Suppose that we can only distinguish between a pair of mesostates A and B, i.e., it can only be distinguished whether the system is in either states 1 and 2 (mesostate A) or states 3 and 4 (mesostate B).
 These we refer to mesostates A (containing $\{1,2\}$) and B (containing $\{3,4\}$), see Fig.~\ref{fig:Models}e.

 Inferring the total steady-state entropy production $\Delta S_\mathrm{tot}(t) = t(\epsilon - 1)\log\epsilon$ by only observing transitions between states A and B is a challenge where surprisingly few bounds provide non-trivial estimates.
 For example, the TUR (only) gives the second law, as